 TODAY IN HISTORY: The Titanic’s Maiden Voyage (April 10, 1912)

 On Sunday, April 14, the ship altered course slightly south in response to iceberg warnings.
 A number of subsequent warnings from other ships were received, but not acted upon.
-At 11:40 pm, lookouts spotted an iceberg directly ahead of the ship.
+At 11:40 pm, lookouts spotted an iceberg directly ahead of the Titanic ship.
 A collision was unavoidable.
 The ship hit the massive ice, buckling its hull and breaching five underwater compartments.
 Shortly after midnight, Captain Smith ordered lifeboats into the water.
 There were only 20 lifeboats on board with a total capacity of 1, 178 people, but many of the lifeboats were launched only partially filled as in the early stages of the crisis, many did not believe the ship would sink.
 Of the 2,223 people on board the RMS Titanic, 1,517 died with only 706 surviving.
+No one imagined that the Titanic’s Maiden Voyage would have such a disastrous end.